aviaryhq/cloudglue-mcp-server/README.md

 ### **Individual Video Analysis**

 - **`describe_video`**: Get comprehensive transcripts and descriptions from individual videos with intelligent cost optimization.
 Automatically checks for existing transcripts before creating new ones.
 Use this for individual video analysis - for analyzing multiple videos in a collection, use retrieve_collection_descriptions instead.
-Supports YouTube URLs, Cloudglue URLs, and direct HTTP video URLs with different analysis levels.
+Supports all URL formats: Cloudglue URLs, YouTube URLs, public HTTP video URLs, and data connector URLs (Dropbox, Google Drive, Zoom).

 - **`extract_video_entities`**: Extract structured data and entities from videos using custom prompts with intelligent cost optimization.
 Automatically checks for existing extractions before creating new ones.
 Use this for individual video analysis - for analyzing multiple videos in a collection, use retrieve_collection_entities instead.
-Supports YouTube URLs, Cloudglue URLs, and direct HTTP video URLs.
+Supports all URL formats: Cloudglue URLs, YouTube URLs, public HTTP video URLs, and data connector URLs (Dropbox, Google Drive, Zoom).
 The quality of results depends heavily on your prompt specificity.

 - **`get_video_metadata`**: Get comprehensive technical metadata about a Cloudglue video file including duration, resolution, file size, processing status, and computed statistics.
 Use this when you need video specifications, file details, or processing information rather than content analysis.
 Different from content-focused tools like describe_video.

 - **`segment_video_camera_shots`**: Segment videos into camera shots with intelligent cost optimization.
 Automatically checks for existing shot segmentation jobs before creating new ones.
 Returns timestamps and metadata for each camera shot detected.
-Supports Cloudglue URLs and direct HTTP video URLs.
-Note: YouTube URLs are not supported for segmentation.
+Supports Cloudglue URLs, public HTTP video URLs, and data connector URLs (Dropbox, Google Drive, Zoom).
+Note: YouTube URLs are not supported for camera shot segmentation.

 - **`segment_video_chapters`**: Segment videos into chapters with intelligent cost optimization.
 Automatically checks for existing chapter segmentation jobs before creating new ones.
 Returns timestamps and descriptions for each chapter detected.
-Supports Cloudglue URLs and direct HTTP video URLs.
-Note: YouTube URLs are not supported for segmentation.
+Supports all URL formats: Cloudglue URLs, YouTube URLs, public HTTP video URLs, and data connector URLs (Dropbox, Google Drive, Zoom).

 ### **Collection Analysis**